Walker's Inn

 Walker's Inn is a historic building in rural Cherokee County, North Carolina.
+The two-story five-bay frame house is located at the northeast corner of the junction of SR 1505 and SR 1393 near Andrews.

+History

-It is located at the northeast corner of the junction of SR 1505 and SR 1383 near Andrews.
-The house, appearing as a two-story five-bay frame house, was apparently built in stages, beginning c.
-1844, after William Walker acquired the land on which it stands.
+The house was apparently built in stages, beginning in 1840, after Squire William Walker and his wife Margaret Scott Walker acquired the land on which it stands.
+It was constructed by Thomas Tatham and his son Thomas C. Tatham.
 The three rightmost bays of the house are a log structure, while the two on the left are a frame structure.
 The logs are partially exposed on the front, while most of the house is sheathed in board-and-batten siding.
 Windows are irregularly placed on the main facade.

-Long known as an inn, it sits along what was in the 19th century the major route between Franklin and Murphy.
+Long known as an inn, it served as a stagecoach stop along what was in the 19th century the major route between Franklin and Murphy.
 Frederick Law Olmsted stayed at the inn during his travels in the area in the late 19th century.

-The building was listed on the National Register of Historic Places in 1975.
+Cherokee Native American chief Junaluska also stayed at the property multiple times.
+The site at one time included a general store and the first post office to serve the Andrews area, both operated by the Walkers.

+The inn is one of the oldest surviving structures in the county, and was listed on the National Register of Historic Places in 1975.
+In the early 1980s the property was purchased and restored by Margaret Walker Freel.
+It closed in the early 2020s and was reopened by Jessica and Phil Rickett in fall 2024 as a bed and breakfast.
+As of 2025, the property also hosts events such as weddings, concerts, and graduations.